carlyu99/academic-kickstart/content/authors/admin/_index.md

 bio: I am interested in the intersection of computer science and economics.

 interests:
-  - Game Theory and Market Design
+  - Game Theory and Mechanism Design
   - Online Algorithms
   - Theoretical Machine Learning